parze/machine-learning-zillow-prize/README.md

 ## Run Code
 After you have installed all dependencies and downloaded data files you may run the source code solving the problem by
-1. open a python command prompth
+1. open a python command prompt
 2. stepping into the _[project folder]_
 3. run the code by ``` $ python src/kernel.py ```